 There are no specific requirements outlining a student's eligibility for Physical Therapy or Occupational Therapy.
 Rather, in school-based practice, both Physical Therapists (PTs) and Occupational Therapists (OTs) view disability in terms of the ways in which a student is faced with activity limitations and participation restrictions, instead of a focus on projected limitations of a singular diagnosis, disease, or disorder.
-The student's activity limitations and participation restrictional program are assigned a high priority.
+The student's activity limitations and participation restrictions experienced in gaining access to the educational program are assigned a high priority.
 Note: OT and PT are not a stand-alone service.